Audicus Hearing Aid Reviews

 - Providing local maintenance, handling warranty and repairs

-- Re-testing hearing annually and reprogramming hearing aids as needed
+- Re-testing hearing and reprogramming hearing aids as needed

-These tasks are not insignificant and a patient’s eventual outcome with hearing aids (successful acclimatization or rejection), is largely attributed to the above services.
+These tasks are not insignificant and a hearing aid wearer’s satisfaction with their with hearing aids is largely attributed to the above services.

-Audicus aims to streamline the distribution process and reduce the price of hearing aids by foregoing some of the above services entirely, or offering remote service.
+Audicus aims to streamline the distribution process and reduce the price of hearing aids by foregoing some of the above services, or offering remote service.

 What Are the Problems With This Direct-to-Consumer Distribution Method?